-- ii.
-The QA/QC procedure to be elaborated upon as the same is operational since 2016.
-Hence, the finding remains open. - iii.
+- i.
+PSF has been revised and the energy meter type identified on site has been reported into it.
+However, calibration details are provided only for the year 2023 and PO is required to provide calibration details and calibration certificates since the start date of the project.
+Hence the finding remains opened. - ii.
+QA/QC procedures have been revised in section B.7.1 by the PO and is deemed acceptable by the verification team.
+Hence the finding is closed. - iii.
 The "Frequency of Measuring/reading" column has been modified appropriately for the parameter EG{PJ,Y}.
 Hence, the finding is closed. - iv.
 The archiving period is not provided correctly.
 For QA/QC purposes' this should be updated to 'All data is kept for at least two years after the end of crediting period or two years after the last issuance whichever is later'.
-Hence, the finding remains open. - v.
-From the sample JMRs submitted, it is observed that Net Energy Billed = Export Import.
-However, no information regarding the same is provided in the PSF.
-PO to elaborate on the JMRs as well as calculation methods applicable.
+Hence, the finding remains open.

-- The energy meter type as well as calibration details were indicated in PSF at sec B.7.1 Two feeders have been used in Dharmavaram site as per the requirements of DISCOM and each feeder has 11 MW capacity.
-This is explained clearly at section A.3 along with SLD. - For PA Sunborne, the faulty meters were replaced.
+i.
+The energy meter type as well as calibration details were indicated in PSF at sec B.7.1

+For PA Talmadla, the faulty meters were replaced.
 Details regarding the present meters at site are provided in the PSF and the same were witnessed during audit.
-During preparation of MRs the change in meters will linked. - ii.
+During preparation of MRs the change in meters will linked.

+- ii.
 The QA/QC procedures are elaborated in sec.
 B7.1. - iii.
 Closed - iv.
 The archiving period is corrected and updated.
 The archiving period has been corrected to 2 years beyond the end of crediting period or two years after the last issuance, whichever is later in sec.
-B7.1 - v.
-Calculation method is described in the section B.7.1
+B7.1